Skip to main content

 Biography

-Cedric Taylor is a Jamaican-born filmmaker and holds the position of Associate Professor of Sociology.
+Cedric Taylor is a Jamaican-born filmmaker and holds the position of Professor of Sociology.
 His teaching and research focus on race, racial health disparities, immigrant health, environmental justice, and visual sociology.
 Dr. Taylor is a public sociologist who employs film, visual media, and storytelling to engage the broader community in conversations around racism and social and environmental justice.
 He is the writer, director, and co-producer of the documentary film Nor Any Drop to Drink: Flint's Water Crisis which has been screened throughout the country and internationally.
 He enjoys connecting with the public through public speaking and workshops.

 Taylor was a visiting professor at the University of Michigan - School of Environment and Sustainability (December 2021-2023).